watson-developer-cloud/dotnet-standard-sdk/src/IBM.WatsonDeveloperCloud.Assistant.v1/README.md

 ### Assistant

-With the IBM Watson™ [Assistant][assistant] service, you can create an application that understands natural-language input and uses machine learning to respond to customers in a way that simulates a assistant between humans.
+With the IBM Watson™ [Assistant][assistant] service, you can build an AI assistant for a variety of channels, including mobile devices, messaging platforms, and even robots.

 ### Installation
 #### Nuget